 While it would definitely be helpful in training to know what exactly race day would look like, obviously, you won’t have that luxury.

-And how fast it takes you to complete a triathlon will vary based on weather, equipment, and injuries, so don’t forget to keep these things in mind.
+How fast you can complete a triathlon will vary based on weather, equipment, and injuries.
+Don’t forget to keep these things in mind.

 Weather and Temperature

-The Ironman World Championship is held in Hawaii every year, and obviously, how hot the weather is can completely change what kind of race you have.
+The Ironman World Championship is held in Hawaii every year.
+Obviously, how hot the weather is can completely change what kind of race you have.
 If it’s hot when you’re biking or you’re stuck in a massive rainstorm, your time will be considerably slower.

-Similarly, once you get to the run, if it’s been hot for the entire race up until that point, you might need to hydrate more, which will slow you down some.
+Similarly, once you get to the run, heat continues to take its toll.
+Not only will it slow your pace.
+You’ll also need to take more time to hydrate.
 Or you might be more beat than you would be otherwise if the weather had been more temperate.

-As every runner knows, hills make a huge difference in your time, so if you have a really hilly course for the bike and/or run portion, you can expect that to slow you down.
+As every runner knows, hills make a huge difference in your time.
+If you have a really hilly course for the bike and/or run portion, expect that to slow you down.
+While the downhills are nice, remember that uphills slow you down more than downhills speed you up.
 Similarly, your swim time will be impacted whether it’s open ocean, a bay, or a lake.

 The rougher the water (as in the case of an open ocean), the harder it will be to swim.
 You may even swim in a pool for a super sprint or sprint distance, which will make your time faster since you won’t be dealing with currents.

-Getting quicklace shoes, a wet suit, and a proper tri bike will definitely help you shave off some time.
+Getting quicklace shoes, a wet suit (or a swim skin in warm water), and a proper tri bike will definitely help you shave off some time.

 The Quality of Your Training

-However, you cannot just wing a half ironman or an ironman.
-The race is much too long for you to not train.
+However, you cannot just wing a half Ironman or an Ironman.
+The race is much too long for you to not train or manage your nutrition.
 You won’t be able to sustain 5+ hours of a hard race if you haven’t prepared for it, and this will impact your time greatly.

 The Status of Your Injuries